Guest Speakers.

 David Hoskin

-David Hoskin has been a member of the RASC – Halifax Centre since 2018.
-He currently serves as Observing Chair, Education and Public Outreach Chair, and sits on the Centre’s Board of Directors.
+David Hoskin has been a member of the RASC Halifax Centre since 2018.
+He currently serves as Observing Chair, Education and Public Outreach (EPO) Chair, and sits on the Centre’s Board of Directors.
 Although David enjoys all aspects of amateur astronomy, his passion is astrophotography.
 He has earned RASC’s Wide Field, Solar System, and Deep Sky Astro-Imaging Certificates.
 Some of David’s astrophotographs have been featured in BBC Sky at Night magazine, EarthSky, and CTV Atlantic newscasts.

 Pat Kelly

-Pat Kelly has been a member of RASC Halifax Centre since 1981 and has served at the Centre in multiple capacities, including Centre President and Nova Notes Editor and at the National level as editor off the RASC’s Observer’s Handbook.
+Pat Kelly has been a member of RASC Halifax Centre since 1981 and has served at the Centre in multiple capacities, including Centre President and Nova Notes Editor and at the National level as editor of the RASC’s Observer’s Handbook.
 He is an enthusiastic presenter at meetings, planetarium shows, and university lectures.
 Pat is equally enthusiastic about nature, especially birding.
 He is a Fellow of the RASC.

 John Read